 Tempeh falafel lettuce cups with Kalamata olives and pickled onion

-Tempeh makes a worthy stand-in for chickpeas in these crispy falafel lettuce cups chock-full of pickled onion, Kalamata olives, and a bright lemon-tahini dressing.
+Tempeh makes a worthy stand-in for chickpeas in these crispy falafel lettuce cups loaded with pickled onion, Kalamata olives, and a bright lemon-tahini dressing.

 In your bag

 - Sunbasket falafel blend (gluten-free panko - chickpea flour - granulated garlic - coriander - cumin)

 - 1 organic romaine heart or other lettuce